1) What are the requirements to get a Saline County Library card?

 Overdue fines begin to accrue the day after the material is due.

-Fines for videotapes, books and audio/cds are 10 cents per day per item.
+Fines for books, audiobooks, and DVDs are 10 cents per day per item.
 The maximum fine per item is $5.00.

-Fines for DVDs are $1.00 per item per day up to $10.00 maximum per item.
-A fine of any amount on a patron’s record causes a block on the account until the fine is resolved.
+Fines for cake pans, tablets, and video games are $1.00 per item per day up to $10.00 maximum per item.
+A fine of $5 or more on a patron’s record causes a block on the account until the fine is resolved.

 If an item is claimed lost by a patron or by the library the patron will be responsible for replacing the item either by:

-· Paying the library the cost of the item plus a processing fee of $5.00 or
+· Paying the library the cost of the item or

 ONLINE RESOURCES AND E-LIBRARY